Mathyn/mathyn-codes-website/README.md

 This repo contains the source code for the website for Mathyn Codes (https://mathyn.codes).

-This websites serves as a way to promote myself and my work.
+This website serves as a way to promote myself and my work.
 This website in itself is a promotion of my work 😀!

 ## Dependencies

 To build this website locally please ensure you have the following dependencies installed:
-- Node @ v22 and NPM @v10
+- Node @v22 and NPM @v10
     - Strongly consider using a tool like [NVM for Windows](https://github.com/coreybutler/nvm-windows) to install Node and NPM.
 - [Kubectl](https://kubernetes.io/docs/reference/kubectl/) @ v1.31.3
     - Used to interface with a Kubernetes cluster, either locally or remote.